nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 gadget build	# build hello_world project
 gadget deploy	# deploy hello_world project
 ```
-![build and deploy](images/build.png)

 The project is pushed to the C.H.I.P.
 Pro Dev Kit and the LEDs connected to PE4 - PE11 will turn on and off in sequential order.

-**{PHOTO of LEDs}**
+A successful deployment looks like this:

+![build and deploy](images/build.png)

-Congrats you have built and deployed your first Gadget project!
+Congrats, you have built and deployed your first Gadget project!

 ## Edit Example Script
-When a project, like hello_world, is initialized, Gadget creates a directory on the host computer for it.
+When a project, like **hello_world**, is initialized, Gadget creates a directory on the host computer for it.
 You can find that directory in these locations:

 * **Mac OSX** - /Macintosh HD/Users/username/hello_world